philippe554/MANN/README.md

 ## Features

-* 3 Types of contollers
+* 3 types of contollers
 * 2 types of heads
 * modular
 * compatible with batch training